sassoftware/viya4-iac-k8s/docs/user/AdvancedTerraformUsage.md

 ## Terraform - Apply

-After any errors are resolved and you are satisfied with the plan, run the ```terraform apply``` command to create resources on the cloud provider.
+After any errors are resolved, and you are satisfied with the plan, run the ```terraform apply``` command to create resources on the cloud provider.
 When a plan file is not provided, Terraform generates a plan at that time that might differ from previous ```plan``` runs.

 ```bash
 # run apply to create resources based on the plan